 One of the healthiest and enjoyable forms of exercise is hiking.
 A well packed and hoisted backpack makes a hike easier and more comfortable.
 Packing a backpack is a process and more of an art.
 You have to know what you are doing and concentrate on the same.
 Before your hike starts, being prepared with everything you need is the start of the process.
 If you don’t have all you need, you might end up unpacking the backpack and start afresh.
 That’s why we have prepared this guide on how to pack an external frame backpack.

 Not so many people realize how good an external frame backpack is or its importance on a hike.
 External frame backpacks are used by the military and hikers alike with the design rooted deep in history.
 Most hikers use an internal frame backpack and thus they don’t realize the advantages of the external frame backpack.
 If you saw an external frame backpack in use, trust me you would want to use it for your next trip.

 You might think that a backpack is a backpack but that is not true and using the external frame pack proves it.
 If you are used to an internal frame pack, the first thing you will struggle with is weight distribution in the external frame one.
 The lack of balance adds an extra load or balancing effort and you can end up jeopardizing your hike.
 This is quite the reason why you need to understand how to pack an external frame backpack.

-Remember there must be an order in the way you pack to make the backpack comfortable to carry and make the hike experience easier and comfortable.
+Remember there must be an order in the way you pack to make the backpack comfortable to carry and make the hiking experience easier and comfortable.
 Let’s start from the first step to the last:

 Find the right external frame backpack.
 Your backpack has to fit you and has to be made for your body size and luggage needs.
 Is your pack adequate for the hike or are you going to struggle carrying everything you need in it?
 It has to be the right size, not too small and not too large.
 To achieve this, you might have to go through some reviews online to determine the nest pack for your hike.